fgyfql/seqFinder/README.md

 # seqFinder
 ****************
 If you have:
-    a better than ~3.5 A resolution density map a well built C-alpha model
+    a better than ~3.5 A resolution density map, a well built C-alpha model
-    protein sequence cantidates for the C-alpha model then you could try this program for finding the target sequence of the C-alpha model.
+    and protein sequence cantidates for the C-alpha model, then you could try this program for finding the target sequence of the C-alpha model.